XxDavid123xX/Dav-s-visual-toolbox/README.md

 # Dav-s-visual-toolbox
-Dav's visual toolbox Is a Godot plugin, designed to simplify, accelerate, and ease common tasks about visuals,  For example: the shaders
+Dav's visual toolbox Is a Godot plugin, designed to simplify, accelerate, and ease common tasks about visuals,  For example: the shaders.